duncombe/wikis/Development-of-Test-Themes.md

 <a name="theme1"/>
 # Theme 1: Baseline Assessment
+This is the elusive theme.
+The logic and approaches used in this theme are inherent within all subsequent themes, and the techniques used for discovery, access and use are common to most, if not all scenarios.
+This theme needs a very simple operational definition:

+> Researcher Jane Doe is new to IOOS, and wants to find out what information is available for further research.
+She decides to cast a broad net over all the IOOS registries to find out
+* how much information is available on several common, core oceanographic variables,
+* where this information resides, and
+* whether this information can be used as input to a few of the most common data models.<

 The baseline assessment theme includes test cases that, as the name of theme states, assess the basic functionality of the Data Management and Communications system.
 While the test cases for this theme have no slant towards a particular scientific endeavor, the functionality to be tested underlies all subsequent test themes.
 These test cases will incorporate multiple IOOS Regions and partners, cover a large geographic scope, employ multiple types of data, and cross scientific disciplines.
 Results from this baseline assessment will include:
 * Basic statistics on the number and type of data sets in each chosen registry or catalog
 * The metadata standards and dialects employed within those registries